Child and Youth Protection Policy

 Keeping our members safe in all our activities is our number one concern

+Naturally as a parent or caregiver you will have concerns over the care of your child when they attend any activity outside of your home.
 As an organisation working with children and adults at risk of harm St John will promote their general welfare, health, wellbeing and development and take every reasonable precaution to minimise risk while providing demanding, challenging and enjoyable activities.

-St John has a comprehensive child and youth protection policy.
 This policy firmly emphasises that the welfare and interests of the young people in our care must come first, and that their safety and protection is paramount.
 St John members must follow the systems and processes in place to ensure a safe and secure environment for both adults and young people.